jhucsf/fall2021/assign/assign04.md

 Assignment type: **Pair**, you may work with one partner

+*Update 11/11*: corrected an error in the description of how to detect an error return value from `mmap`

 # Analyzing ELF files

 In this assignment you will use memory-mapped file I/O to open and read